titu1994/IDS-Course-Project/staging/queries/README.md

 > DL MODELS : 'data/models/embeddings/*.npy' where * is the embedding matrix name
 > DL MODELS : 'data/models/keras/sentiment/tokenizer.pkl' for the serialized Keras Tokenizer

+For predictions, you need a csv file of the review text, which also contains the ratings.
+The primary major columns that it should contain, with the exact same names are :

+- review : The review text
+- rating : the 1 - 5 rating scale in integer format

+The filename inside the `path` variable at the top of `q7_ml.py` and `q7_dl.py` need to be changed to match the directory structure and filename.

+Foe ease of replication, the file should be placed in:
+> 'data/datasets/yelp-reviews/reviews.csv'

 # Q10